Conrado (footballer, born 1997): Lechia Gdańsk

 In January 2020, he joined Lechia Gdańsk.
-He made his Ekstraklasa debut on 7 February 2020 against Śląsk Wrocław as a left midfielder, assisting a goal scored by Flávio Paixão in a 2-2 draw.
-On 7 March 2020, Conrado scored his first goal for the club in a 4-4 draw with Zagłębie Lubin.
+He made his Ekstraklasa debut on 7 February 2020 against Śląsk Wrocław as a left winger, assisting a goal scored by Flávio Paixão in a 2–2 draw.
+On 7 March 2020, Conrado scored his first goal for the club in a 4–4 draw with Zagłębie Lubin.
+On 3 December 2024, it was reported he filed for his contract to be unilaterally terminated due to non-payments.
+The following day, Lechia denied Conrado's claims in a statement, affirming they have 'fulfilled all obligations towards the player on time' and that his contract remained in effect.

+Oțelul Galați

+On 7 September 2025, Conrado signed a one-year contract with the Romanian Liga I club Oțelul Galați.

 Personal life

 Due to his family heritage, Conrado was eligible for both Italian and German citizenships.
 He obtained an Italian passport in 2020.